melontini/bootloader-unlock-wall-of-shame/README.md

 # The list:

+> [!CAUTION]
-**Reminder that no matter how nice a company is, you should not trust them unless their unlock process is 100% offline.**
+> Reminder that no matter how nice a company is, <br/>
+> you should not trust them unless their unlock process is 100% offline!

-## Avoid at all costs!
+## ⛔ Avoid at all costs!

 ### Huawei/Honor
 In the past, Huawei allowed you to unlock with a special code you get by submitting some information to emui.com (IMEI, serial, model, and product ID), but in 2018 "corporate values have changed" and the site went down. <br/>